zeek/zeek-osquery/README.rst

         # ./configure --prefix=/opt/bro-osquery --with-bro=/opt/bro
         # make && make install

-      .. note:: You need to install the plugin as root, as osqery requires it to be owned by root (and doesn't report an error if it isn't; it just won't use it).

     - Edit ``/opt/bro-osquery/etc/broker.ini``: Fill in ``HostName``
       and ``master_ip``.
 For now you have to use *IP addresses*, not hostnames, in either case.
 This fill be fixed later.